anttijoutsenniemi/homedesigner_public/README.md

 ## Overview

+See instructions on how to run it on instructions.txt

 Furnitize is a full-stack application that integrates React, Node.js, Express, MongoDB, and advanced AI technologies to provide a seamless furniture shopping and design experience.
 The app offers two main features:

 1. **AI-Powered Furniture Search**: An AI assistant helps users find matching furniture from a client's website by asking style-relevant questions.